-My research interests lie in the fields of behavioral and experimental economics, and applied microeconometrics, with a focus on people’s (mis)perceptions/beliefs/cognition about certain aspects of ourself, such as our self-confidence and limited attention, and how they shape behaviors in various contexts such as decision-making, investment, and business.
+My research interests lie in the fields of behavioral economics, experimental economics, and applied microeconometrics, with a focus on people’s (mis)perceptions/beliefs/cognition about certain aspects of ourself, such as our self-confidence and limited attention, and how they shape behaviors in various contexts such as decision-making, investment, and business.
 Method-wise, I conduct online experiments and empirical analysis to infer credible causality.
-I also build simple models to derive implications that are testable with experimental or observational data.
+I also build theoretical models to derive implications that are testable using experimental and observational data.

 For more details, see my CV here.